knilssen/F1_2018_UDP/f1_python/web_socket/README.md

-To change the GUI, simply comment out which gui you would like to run such as:
+To change the GUI, simply comment out which GUI you would like to run.
+This code can be found in lines 80-81 in tornado_broker.py The following is the current, which at default will display the new live maps:

     class HTMLHandler(tornado.web.RequestHandler):